 STEP 3: LICENCE THE PERFORMANCE

-If approved, a licence contract is issued and posted to you stipulating conditions such as:
+If approved, a licence contract is issued and emailed to you, stipulating conditions such as:

 STEP 4: CONFIRM THE LICENCE

-Once the advance has been paid and a copy of the contract signed and returned to Playmarket you will have the rights to perform the script in the territory and on the dates specified in the contract.
+Once the invoice has been paid and the contract signed and returned to us, you will have the rights to perform the script in the territory and on the dates specified in the contract.

 STEP 5: WRAP UP AT THE END OF THE SEASON